SCELabs/aegis-client/README.md

 * retrieval drift in RAG systems
 * fragile workflow and agent execution

-Aegis addresses these problems with **runtime stabilization**, not retraining, fine-tuning, or model swapping.
+Aegis addresses these problems with **runtime control**, not retraining, fine-tuning, or model swapping.

 ---